tatitati/HTTP_AKKA_project/README.md

 # Todo:

-[ ] **Persist owner**
+- [ ] **Persist owner**

+    - [ ] Creeate custom mapper for datetime

-[ ] How to tag tests? (and filter them in the CLI)
+- [ ] How to tag tests? (and filter them in the CLI)

-[ ] Create custom taks in SBT to run tests in specific app-layers
+- [ ] Create custom taks in SBT to run tests in specific app-layers

-[ ] How to set environment variables like Hosts, port for Redis?, for each environment...scala-env
+- [ ] How to set environment variables like Hosts, port for Redis?, for each environment...scala-env

 # Purpose